-Milling rough lumber for workshop woodworking projects saves money, but it also opens more creative possibilities than standard, pre-dressed wood.
-That’s why some woodworkers work with rough lumber, but success demands more than just running boards through your jointer and thickness planer.
-Great mill-it-yourself lumber ultimately depends on careful craftsmanship, and the five tips I’ll show you here are the kind of thing they never put in thickness planer instruction manuals.
+Milling rough lumber for workshop woodworking projects saves money, but it also opens more creative possibilities than standard, pre-dressed lumber.
+Greater creative control is one reason I work with rough lumber when building furniture, but success demands more than just running boards through your jointer and thickness planer.
+Great mill-it-yourself lumber ultimately depends on careful craftsmanship, and the six tips I’ll show you here are the kind of thing they never put in thickness planer instruction manuals.

 Rough Lumber Trick#1: Crosscut First, Joint Later